LSEG-API-Samples/Workflow.EikonAPI.RDPLibrary.Python.ESGBondSearch/README.md

-# How to use SCREENER and RDP Search for finding Bons ESG Data Workflow
+# How to use SCREENER and RDP Search for finding Bonds ESG Data Workflow
 - Last update: January 2022
 - Environment: Windows
 - Compiler: Conda distribution